 Welcome to my book blog created 2012 of books I read and review.
-I exhausted space on my other blog and felt it better to separate my readings from my writings.
+I exhausted space on my other blog, Pat's Posts.
+Better to separate my readings from my writings.
 Eventually I will display my entire library here.
 I am in the process of moving some reviews from the other blog here as well.
-The design of this blog is currently in transition, bear with me...
+The design of this blog has been a work in progress, slowly, bear with me...

 The Greater Journey Americans in Paris by David McCullough